 - 2nd Place UIL Robotics State Champion – FIRST Division: FIRST Robotics Competition

 - 3rd Place UIL Robotics State Champion – FIRST Division: FIRST Robotics Competition

 Will non-robot performance based awards be presented at the event?

 Other awards may be presented by both UIL and FIRST in Texas.
-The list of awards is still being finalized.
+For the 2019-2020 season, only FIRST Tech Challenge teams will be considered for Judged awards.
+The list of awards is available here.